Top 10 Disney Dining Plan Table Service Credit Values

 The entries on this list are calculated by taking the highest entree, dessert, and beverage and adding them together (tax and tip are not included).
 We did this as opposed to taking the median or mean since, if you’re truly concerned with saving as much money as possible, you’re going to be ordering more expensive menu items.

-Alcoholic beverages are included on the 2024 Disney Dining Plan, which was a change made several years ago.
+Alcoholic beverages are included on the 2026 Disney Dining Plans, which was a change made several years ago.
 This has had a minor impact on the rankings, albeit to a lesser degree than our Best Counter Service Values on the Disney Dining Plan.
 One thing to keep in mind is that there are a handful of Magic Kingdom restaurants that do not serve alcohol, so if you’re chasing the best value, those few restaurants should be avoided.

 You should also avoid Signature Restaurants if you want the best value.
 This means you’ll want to skip Citricos, Narcoossee’s, Tiffins, Brown Derby, Be Our Guest Restaurant, and every other 2-credit Signature Restaurant.
 This includes Cinderella’s Royal Table, the flagship princess meal at Magic Kingdom.

-Despite their higher menu prices, two-credit “Signature” Dining are not as good of a value due to its cost of 2 credits, so you will not find any two-credit restaurants on this list.
 Let me reiterate this, as some readers have asked about them: the total cost of meal at a Signature Restaurant is $100 per person, it is still not a better value than a 1-credit restaurant with a total cost of $60 per person.
 (It’s simple math: $60 x 2 = $120 > $100.)

 10. Toledo – Tapas, Steak & Seafood – Is there any surprise that a restaurant with both steak and seafood–the two most expensive types of entrees on any Walt Disney World restaurant menus–makes this list?
 If anything, the big surprise should be that Toledo doesn’t rank higher.